top of page

 Holmbridge & Digley Reservoir walk

-Holmbridge & Digley Reservoir walk.
-Holmbridge is a small village in the Holme Valley, in West Yorkshire, England.
+Holmbridge & Digley Reservoir walk 4.03mi Holmbridge is a small village in the Holme Valley, in West Yorkshire, England.
 It is situated approximately 3 miles south-west of the town of Holmfirth and 5 miles south-east of the city of Huddersfield.
 Digley Reservoir is a nearby reservoir located just south of Holmbridge.
 Holmbridge has a rich history dating back to the 13th century, when it was first mentioned in historical records.
-The village was originally a small agricultural settl
+The village was originally a small agricultural

 Michael Palmer